mikebin/hdp-demos/zookeeper/README.md

 - Make changes to your configuration

-  Let's use the ZK CLI to make some changes to our configuration, and observe how the application receives these changes within seconds.
+  Let's use the ZK CLI to make some changes to our configuration, and observe how the application receives these changes.

   ```
   /usr/hdp/current/zookeeper-client/bin/zkCli.sh -server "zknode:2181"